MIoTLab/LDPC-MATLAB-Code/README.md

 ## Usage

-Just run `*.m` code in this directory to get encode/decode results.
+Just run `ldpc_demo0.m` code in this directory to get the ldpc encode/decode results.